 20. I remember when I began implementing these methods of weight loss during the Bible study.
 For the first few days, I would go about 11-12 hours waiting for true physiological hunger to signal me to eat.
 For people with sugar problems & diabetes, this step should be done with the assistance of a trained healthcare provider to avoid dropping your glucose to an unhealthy level.
 Using both diet AND medications for sugar control can cause serious drops in your glucose level.
 It is very important to seek out help managing medication doses and appropriate reductions in your prescribed medicine.

 21. I also found that frequent prayer helped me focus on eating healthier.
 Staying in close communion with the Holy Spirit helped me be aware of eating when I wasn’t hungry or eating after I was full.
 I really tried to keep Proverbs 23:1-2 in my mind & heart 24/7.
+Yoga, meditation, and mindfulness techniques are also very helpful.

 22. Find an accountability partner – in addition to the Holy Spirit.
 Research shows that people who change lifestyle habits succeed at much higher rates than people who go it alone.
 Eating is a social event, so changing your diet WITH someone is much easier than eating two different meals.
 Purchasing groceries for one meal plan is also much less expensive!
+At worst, your eating buddy can still have carbs if so desired; prepare 1 meat and 1 vegetable, and allow for carbs for other family members if they think they need them.
+LOL

 23. A lot of people making lifestyle changes begin or resume taking loads of vitamins & supplements.
 Most are unnecessary, not helpful, poorly absorbed & pricey.
 I don’t typically recommend multivitamins at all any more.
 I usually recommend Vitamin D, as we are all pretty deficient.
 If you have your level tested, you can monitor your level annually to be sure you stay in the normal range.
-Many cardiologists are also recommending magnesium supplements now too; for one, it’s great for heart health & it aids in the absorption of the Vitamin D.
+Many cardiologists are also recommending magnesium supplements now too; for one, it’s great for heart health & it aids in the absorption of the Vitamin D. Other cofactors include Vitamin K2 and iodine.

 24. Keep a journal.
 Write down your thoughts and feelings as you enter this journey.
 Record your current symptoms and as you begin to notice relief, record that too.
 My hip arthritis & psoriasis disappeared after 2 weeks of cutting out the grains – totally unexpected benefit!
 Record methods that God uses to help you reduce intake or make healthier choices.
 Keep track of blessings so that difficulties are easier to bear!